Deep learning of phase transitions with minimal examples: Results and deep learning model performance

 Each combination of analysis choices, in this case the fit of Eq.~\eqref{eq:gamma} equipped with choosing a number of $L$ data to prune, defines a statistical model\footnote{We have tried to distinguish the use of the word ``model" in this sense from deep-learning models by calling the latter ``deep learning model", ``BAL model", or ``BAL20 model".} $M_n$.
 To compute an average from this process we employ Bayesian model averaging (BMA)~\cite{Jay:2020jkz,Neil:2022joj,Neil:2023pgt},

 where the sum runs over models $M_n$, $N_M$ is the number of models, and $\ev{\gamma/\nu}_n$ is the result for $\gamma/\nu$ found in model $M_n$.
-The model weight, that is the probability of the model $M_n$ given the data $D$, is
+The model weight, that is the probability of the model $M_n$ given the data $D$, is given by~\cite{Neil:2023pgt}

 where $\pr{M_n}$ is the prior probability of model $M_n$, $\chi^2_n$ gives\footnote{More precisely this is $\chi^2_{\rm data}$, the $\chi^2$ computed not taking into account any priors on fit parameters.
 We use no priors for fit parameters in this study, so we do not make the distinction.} $\chi^2$ evaluated for model $M_n$, $k$ is the number of fit parameters, and $N_{\rm cut}$ is the number of sizes $L$ trimmed from the data set.
+This choice of model weight corresponds to using the Bayesian Akaike information criterion of Ref.~\cite{Neil:2023pgt}.
 The model weight penalizes poor fits, large numbers of fit parameters, and cutting away data.
 For our case, $k=2$, and we take $\pr{M_n}=1/N_M$, a choice which gives no {\it a priori} preference for one model over another.
-The variance in the BMA average $\ev{\gamma/\nu}$ is computed through
+The variance in the BMA average $\ev{\gamma/\nu}$ is computed through~\cite{Neil:2023pgt}

 where $\sigma_n^2$ is the variance in $\ev{\gamma/\nu}_n$.
 This can be interpreted as a statistical uncertainty combined with a systematic measure of the model spread, given by the second and third terms.